-Communications networks provide the backbone for transmitting information about the distribution system.
-Field Area Networks (FANs) define the "last mile" connectivity to a wide array of end devices.
+Advanced Communication Networks ABOUT THIS TECHNOLOGY Communications networks provide the backbone for transmitting information about the distribution system.
+Private wireless, fiber, or other Field Area Networks (FANS) define the "last mile" connectivity to a wide array of end devices.
 Real-time communications are critical to integrating distributed energy resources (DERs), managing load, automating distribution processes, diagnosing, and locating grid issues, and supporting other smart grid functions.
 The main trunk communication from FANs to other parts of the network (communication backhaul) is accomplished over fiber optic cabling systems.

-Fiber and FANs are foundational for communications with the independent systems operator (ISO), substations, and aggregators, including:

-- Embedded security with device-specific keys to prevent cybersecurity breaches, especially important in a high-DER future. - Awareness of edge devices to understand their electrical peers to validate GIS information which is not always accurate (to support accurate dispatch). - Interoperability (communication protocols and API's) to integrate with a variety of systems and future technologies across multiple vendors of hardware and software is critical to minimize implementation cycle times and promote reasonable cost models while increasing operational flexibility and technology adoption rates over time. - Evolving connectivity standards away from proprietary models via industry coordination in the cellular (e.g., LTE, LTE-M, NB-IoT) and mesh field area network (e.g., Wi-SUN, Wi-Fi) connectivity models for last mile ubiquitous IoT coverage, has opened substantial opportunity for orchestrated use of unprecedented, segmented bandwidth allocations and edge device processing capabilities. - Flexibility to cost effectively deploy devices in an ad hoc or saturated network connectivity model has opened more opportunity for shortening ROI across all potential use cases. (e.g., AMI, SCADA, DC, street lighting, etc.)

-Components of the communications network are dispersed throughout the distribution system.
-Examples include embedded radio devices in hardware, devices connected via wire to field hardware, pole-mounted network gateways and collectors, and data held in the cloud.

-Depending on the connectivity model utilized, network infrastructure could be deployed as a cellular tower, using FAN devices such as repeaters and gateways supporting an extended mesh connectivity footprint, or direct connectivity to an optical fiber feed.
+USE IN THE MODERN GRID Private wireless broadband, fiber and other FANs are foundational for communications with the independent systems operator (ISO), substations, and aggregators, including: - Embedded security with device-specific keys to prevent cybersecurity breaches, especially important in a high-DER future. - Awareness of edge devices to understand their electrical peers to validate GIS information which is not always accurate (to support accurate dispatch). - Interoperability (communication protocols and API's) to integrate with a variety of systems and future technologies across multiple vendors of hardware and software is critical to minimize implementation cycle times and promote reasonable cost models while increasing operational flexibility and technology adoption rates over time. - Evolving connectivity standards away from proprietary models via industry coordination in the cellular technologies (e.g., LTE, LTE-M, NB-IoT), including private wireless networks, and mesh field area network (e.g., Wi-SUN, Wi-Fi) connectivity models for last mile ubiquitous coverage, has opened substantial opportunity for orchestrated use of unprecedented bandwidth allocations and edge device processing capabilities. - Flexibility to cost effectively deploy devices in an ad hoc or saturated network connectivity model has opened more opportunity for shortening ROI across all potential use cases. (e.g., AMI, SCADA, DC, street lighting, etc.) PHYSICAL LOCATION Components of the communications network are dispersed throughout the distribution system.
+Examples include embedded radio devices in hardware, devices connected via wire or private wireless networks to field hardware, pole-mounted network gateways and collectors, and data held in the cloud.
+Depending on the connectivity model utilized, network infrastructure could be deployed as a cellular tower, using devices such as repeaters and gateways supporting an extended private wireless or mesh connectivity footprint, or direct connectivity to an optical fiber feed.